jonblatho/covid-19/README.md

 * **August 1, 2021:** Redesigned the Active Cases by Town section as a map with estimates available for all Howell County towns.
 * **August 10, 2021:** Adds a customized calculation of the CDC Level of Community Transmission parameter including antigen tests, which are anomalously common in Howell County.
 * **August 12, 2021:** Redesigned and expanded All Data table with support for new cases by town for all towns, vaccination data, and a new CDC Level of Community Transmission column.
+* **September 13, 2021:** Migrated the site from GitHub Pages to AWS using S3 and CloudFront.